-Make sure you know what kind of tactile feel you like, as the softer o-rings will make the typing feel like that produced by a membrane keyboard.
+Make sure you know what kind of tactile feel you like, as the softer o-rings will make the typing feel like that produced by a membrane keyboard (read about my takeaway on membrane keyboards for gaming).
 I know this because I’ve used them on one of my mechs and it ruined the experience.

 If you’re interested in hearing what the ASUS ROG Strix Flare II Animate sounds like, listen below:

 And here’s what my heavily modded (o-rings, lubed stabs and switches, bottom case foam) Epomaker AK84S 75% layout keyboard sounds like, for comparison purposes: